dcos/dcos-ui/CONTRIBUTING.md

 At the System Test level, you want to guarantee that your project works on the context of the whole system, in the case of DC/OS UI, that it works within DC/OS as a product.
 To do this, we want our tests to run against a DC/OS cluster.
-For example we want to test that when an slave fails in a cluster, the UI visually shows this slave failure.
+For example we want to test that when an agent fails in a cluster, the UI visually shows this agent failure.
 A different example is validating that when a new service is installed on a cluster, it will show up in the services page.